The Top 10 Board Games of All Time

 - The total sum of currency in a standard Monopoly bank is $15,140

 Another game produced by Parker Brothers, is a strategic turn-based game for two to six people.
-The standard version of this game is played on a board depicting a political and territorial map of Earth, which contain six continents with 42 territories.
-Players roll a dice and control armies to attempt to take over other players territories.
+The standard version of this game is played on a board depicting a political and territorial map of Earth, which contains six continents with 42 territories.
+Players roll a dice and control armies to attempt to take over other players' territories.
 Risk

 Risk is ideal for people who enjoy the idea of world domination.
 I discovered Risk when my friends were playing it at school, I patiently sat and watched until I got the gist of the game.
 After a few games that I actually played well, I was hooked.
 I immediately got my own set and it is by far, one of the best board games I own and still play to date.
 It's odd playing with people you're close to, because it never fails, someone always ends up betraying someone, but honestly, that was part of its charm.